 - SystemsExpert by AlgoExpert ($79/year) 10 systems interview walkthroughs.
 Based on this video review, these are video walkthroughs.
 If you learn better with video, this might work well for you.
 I'd still recommend to pause and "draw ahead" to solidify the learnings.

 Note that both the below courses are a time-based subscription, meaning you lose access to them after a year.
-It's nice to see The Systems Design Interview online course being a lifetime access purchase for $25 - a rarity in today's subscriber economy.
+It's nice to see The Systems Design Interview online course being a lifetime access purchase - a rarity in today's subscriber economy.